 We use the widget tool “GetSiteControl” from GetWebCraft Limited, Klimentos 41-43, Klimentos Tower, Flat/Office 25, 1061, Nicosia, Cyprus on our website.
 For this purpose, we have used an overlay widget that is displayed on several pages and serves the purpose of providing users with a quick contact option in case of further questions, thereby simplifying interaction and improving the user experience.
 The widget is displayed according to certain rules (e.g. visiting certain subpages).
 GetSiteControl sets cookies for this purpose.
 The processing takes place only after the explicit consent according to Art.
 6 para.
 1 lit. a GDPR.

 Use of Google Tools

-The tracking measures listed below and used by us are based on Art.
-6 (1) p.
-1 lit. f) GDPR.
-On the one hand, we use the tracking measures to ensure a demand-oriented design and continuous optimization of our website.
-On the other hand, we use the tracking measures to statistically record the use of our website and to evaluate it in order to optimize our offer for you.
+The tracking measures listed below and used by us are carried out on the basis of Art.
+6 para.
+1 sentence 1 lit. f) GDPR.
+With the tracking measures used, we aim to ensure a demand-oriented design and the continuous optimization of our website.
+On the other hand, we use the tracking measures to statistically record the use of our website and to evaluate it for the purpose of optimizing our offer for you.
 These interests are to be regarded as legitimate within the meaning of the aforementioned provision.
 The respective data processing purposes and data categories can be found in the tracking tools described in more detail below.